repertorium/HQ-SOD-generator/Reaper/README.md

 This submodule provides a set of Python scripts for managing MIDI file synthesis using REAPER and Spitfire's BBCSO Professional sound fonts.
 The primary functionality is centered around the [synth.py](./synth.py) script, which is intended to be run within REAPER.

+You will additionally need to add the following midi conversion tool to your REAPER plugins list to properly run the [synthsod_template.rpp](./synthsod_template.RPP) REAPER project template.

 For more information about running scripts with REAPER, refer to the official REAPER scripting documentation: https://www.reaper.fm/sdk/reascript/reascript.php#reascript_run

 ## Files